Ampless/Amplessimus/README.md

 * `$VERSION.web/` a folder containing your `/var/www/html/*` basically
 #### Notes
 It won't work, because browsers like "security".
-(CSRF is a serious security problem, but it also makes web Amplessimus impossible)
+(CSRF is a serious security problem, but it also makes web Amplessimus impossible right now)

 ### Windows
 #### Prepare
-* Recent Windows
+* Windows
-* Recent Visual Studio (2019 as of writing this)
+* Visual Studio
 #### Compile if make would work
 ```
 make.exe win